CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that covers specific capabilities comprehensively, includes abundant natural trigger terms, and clearly delineates both what the skill does and when to use it.
-The Playwright focus gives it a distinct identity.
-The only minor weakness is that 'automate any browser task' is slightly vague/over-claiming, but it's balanced by the many specific actions listed.
+The Playwright-specific framing provides clear distinctiveness.
+The only minor weakness is that 'automate any browser task' is slightly vague, but it's well-supported by the surrounding concrete examples.

 DimensionReasoningScore